WPgenWeakest Precondition Generator

 Step 3: wpgen Reformulated with Auxiliary Definitions

 In a third step, we introduce auxiliary definitions to improve the readability of the output of wpgen.
 For example, we let wpgen_val v be a shorthand for fun (Q:valhprop) Q v.
-Likewise, we let wpgen_let F1 F2 be a shorthand for fun (Q:valhprop) F1 (fun v F2 Q).
+Likewise, we let wpgen_let F1 F2 be a shorthand for fun (Q:valhprop) F1 (fun v F2 Q), where v can appear in F2.
 Using these auxiliary definitions, the definition of wpgen can be reformulated as follows.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=